OseAndrea/SQL-Analysis-for-The-Gadget-Store/README.md

 ---

 ## Introduction
-As a data analyst, I have been granted access to the database file, 'GadgetSales.sql' which contains vital information about the customers, orders, order items, and products for The Gadget Store.
+As a data analyst, I have been granted access to the database file, 'GadgetSales.sql' which contains vital information about the customers, orders, order items, and products for The Gadget Store owned by Mr. Chinedu.

 This database, which is in SQL format, holds a wealth of information tat allows us gain a deeper understanding of this business and its oprations.